luisgf/openbadgeslib/README.md

      $ pip install openbadgeslib

-That's will install all the dependencies needed by the project.
+That's will install the library and all the dependencies needed by the project.

 Post-Installation
 -----------------